unbender/firestick-loader/README.md

 # firestick-loader
-Scripting To Root, Downgrade, De-Bloat, Load Apps and Settings Onto Amazon Firestick and Other Android Devices
+Scripting To Root, Downgrade, Load Apps and Settings Onto Amazon Firestick and Other Android Devices